yannvon/cascadeth/README.md

-# Consensus on Demand
+# Cascadeth
-Fork of the Official Golang implementation of the Ethereum protocol and inspired by the Cascade protocol.
+Fork of the Official Golang implementation of the Ethereum protocol.
+This protocol implements a simple broadcast-based digital currency (Inspired by Cascade and Astro protocols), while offering the same interface as geth.

+The functionality of the currency is improved by performing consensus on demand.

 ## Quick start